BenoitClaveau/qwebs/README.md

 ## Create your server

-  * inject(service, location)
-    - Inject your service, define a service name and the location of your package.
+  * inject(service, location): inject your service, define a service name and the location of your package.

-  * load()
-    - Resolve all services.
+  * load(): resolve all services.

-  * invoke(request, response)
-    - Delegate the response to Qwebs.
+  * invoke(request, response): delegate the response to Qwebs.

 ```js
 var Qwebs = require('qwebs');